 In fact, there was a study done in 2004 on whether or not full-fat salad dressing or low-fat salad dressings help with the absorption of carotenoids.
 (3)

-It concluded that, “Essentially no absorption of carotenoids was observed when salads with fat-free salad dressing were consumed.
-A substantially greater absorption of carotenoids was observed when salads were consumed with full-fat than with reduced-fat salad dressing.”
+It concluded that “Essentially no absorption of carotenoids was observed when salads with fat-free salad dressing were consumed.
+Substantially greater absorption of carotenoids was observed when salads were consumed with full-fat than with reduced-fat salad dressing.”

 Side note: If you have never learned how to make a salad that you truly love to eat, then I encourage you to experiment with adding healthy fats to your salad.